History & Tradition

 Dr. Sabine U. O'Hara, the College's tenth president, led a strategic planning process that resulted in Roanoke focusing more on integrative learning and strengthening students' first-year experiences.
 The College established an Undergraduate Research Assistant Program and began construction on four new residence halls-the first on campus since 1968.
 Donald J. Kerr stadium, seating more than 1,000, was completed, and the Goode-Pasfield Center for Learning & Teaching was established.

 In 2009, under Michael Maxey, Roanoke's current president, the College instituted a new Intellectual Inquiry core curriculum with nearly 80 courses.
 This new curriculum is part of a plan to provide students with a broad, deep and experiential education.
 To this end, Roanoke College has strengthened the honors program and greatly expanded opportunities for real-world learning through study abroad, internships, service and creative work.

 Under President Maxey, improvement of campus facilities continues, and the College now has more than 50 buildings.
 A hallmark was the 2010 reopening of the renovated and expanded Lucas Hall-the College's first LEED-certified project.
 Blue Ridge, Shenandoah, Tabor and Afton Halls were recently renovated, and a new tennis complex was built on the Elizabeth campus.
-The Cregger Center, including recreational and athletic facilities that will enhance the College's athletics programs, is opening in 2016.
+The Cregger Center, including recreational and athletic facilities that enhanced the College's athletics programs, opened in 2016.